UK Tax Strategy

 Moody’s UK is committed to cooperate with HMRC in a professional and collaborative manner.
 We are committed to being transparent about decision-making, governance and tax planning.
 In the event of a disagreement with HMRC, we aim to resolve disputes in a timely and professional manner through full cooperation and with open and honest dialogue.
 Our objective is to reach agreement on such matters within a reasonable timeframe to remove uncertainty and mitigate tax risk.

-Republished February 2024
+Republished December 2024